 Clinical radiography is an exceptionally vital tool in the diagnostic process for our patients.
-It is a fast efficient way to rule out very simple paths of diagnosis.
+It is a fast and efficient way to rule out very simple paths of diagnosis.

 Radiography is wonderful in evaluating anatomic regions of stark contrast in density, but reveals its limitations when evaluating areas of minute tissue density differences.
 For example, when doing radiographs of the chest, X-ray provides a good representation of the anatomy because the majority of tissue is either air (no density) or bone (high density).
 There is little in the way of tissue between those two extremes, so abnormalities in the lung field are very obvious.
 The same goes with imaging of bones.
-In evaluating for fractures, the radiograph shows the presence or absence of bone, and reveals a fracture as a dark line in the cortical structure.
+In evaluating for fractures, the radiograph shows the presence or absence of bone and reveals a fracture as a dark line in the cortical structure.

 Though diagnostic radiography is a vital part of the diagnostic process, rarely should we depend on it to give us all of the answers we desire.
 In this day and age with the resources we have available, we owe it to ourselves and our clients to utilize every opportunity to further diagnosis and promote health and longevity.

-CSF, the abbreviation for cerebrospinal fluid, is a fluid that surrounds the brain and spinal cord and functions to protect, and support the central nervous system (CNS).
-Another important function, is that it helps remove waste from the normal CNS metabolism.
+CSF, the abbreviation for cerebrospinal fluid, is a fluid that surrounds the brain and spinal cord and functions to protect and support the central nervous system (CNS).
+Another important function is that it helps remove waste from the normal CNS metabolism.
 Spinal fluid is constantly being produced in the brain and absorbed back by the body.

 A CSF (or spinal) tap is used to evaluate the microscopic environment of the CNS.
-Some conditions diagnosed with CSF analysis include encephalitis, meningitis, CNS cancer, trauma, polyradioculoneuritis and hemorrhage.
+Some conditions diagnosed with CSF analysis include encephalitis, meningitis, CNS cancer, trauma, polyradioculoneuritis, and hemorrhage.
 A spinal tap is usually interpreted in light of the patient, the presentation, history and results of other tests.

 The CSF tap is typically performed after the MRI is complete.
 The supervising doctor will view the images, and if it is indicated, will do this while the patient is still under anesthesia.
 It is a generally safe procedure that can yield valuable diagnostic information.

 Spinal taps are performed under general anesthesia, so the patient won’t feel any discomfort during the procedure.
-Side effects of spinal taps are rare, but can include bleeding, difficulty breathing, and rarely, brain herniation and death.
+Side effects of spinal taps are rare, but can include bleeding, difficulty breathing, and rarely, brain herniation, and death.